renode/renode/README.rst

 Follow the 'Additional Prerequisites' section if you wish to use Robot framework for testing.
 Otherwise you are ready to go to the 'Running Renode' section.

-Please note that on the fly compilation of "*.cs" files is not supported in the portable version.
+Please note that on the fly compilation of ``*.cs`` files is not supported in the portable version.

 Installing dependencies
 +++++++++++++++++++++++